'Metal-hip Murray stuns everyone - even himself'

 |Coverage: Commentary every day from 07:00 GMT on Radio 5 Sports Extra 'Tennis Breakfast' live from Melbourne, with selected live text commentaries and match reports on the BBC Sport website and app.

 How does Andy Murray keep managing to leave us all stunned?
-He's a 35-year-old with a metal hip, for goodness sake.
+He's a 35-year-old with a metal hip, for goodness' sake.

 Even Murray looked like he could not quite believe what he had done, puffing out his cheeks after a thrilling five-set victory over Italian 13th seed Matteo Berrettini at the Australian Open on Tuesday.